10 Best AI Agents for Data Analysis

 Co-Founder & CEO, Upsolve AI

-If you asked me in 2023 whether AI agents could handle data analysis, I’d probably say - not in production.
+If you asked me whether AI agents could handle real data analysis, I’d probably say: not in production.

-The new generation of AI agents aren’t just “copilots”; they're fully autonomous systems that can reason across your data, connect to live sources, interpret complex queries, and give you answers that drive decisions.
+Today’s AI agents aren’t just “copilots.”
+They’re autonomous systems that can reason across your data, connect to live sources, interpret complex queries, and deliver answers that actually drive decisions.

 • Tools that shipped into real products

-Whether you're a founder, a product manager, or a data team lead, this list is your shortcut to building smarter, faster, and more useful analytics in 2025.
+Whether you’re a founder, product manager, or data team lead, this list is designed to help you evaluate which AI agents are truly usable, without getting distracted by hype.

 Let’s get into it.